Pilot Resume Examples

 - Instrument Rating (IR): Important for pilots to fly under instrument flight rules, enhancing safety and broadening job opportunities, especially in poor weather conditions.

-- Multi-Engine Rating: Crucial for those who wish to operate multi-engine aircraft, as it demonstrates the capability to handle more complex and demanding flying conditions.
+- Multi-Engine Rating: Crucial for those who wish to operate multi-engine aircraft, as it demonstrates the capacity to handle more complex and demanding flying conditions.

 - Certified Flight Instructor (CFI): This credential allows pilots to teach others how to fly, thus broadening their skills and creating opportunities for instructing positions.